bladeacer/flexcyon/docs/roadmap.md

 #### Style Settings and stuff
 - [ ] Add more CSS classes
+- [ ] Add customise vault background image (scoped at `.workspace-tab-container`, the editor, or the whole app)

 #### Plugins/snippets
-- [ ] Add more Dataview styling options
 - [ ] Add support for core Canvas plugin
 - [ ] Support more plugins
   - Could also look at: